twardoch/varfonts-ofl/GothoVF-Apache2/README.md

 2. The `otf` folder has 63 styles in static OpenType PS (.otf) format.

 3. The `web-otf` folder has 63 OTF-based WOFF, WOFF2 and SVG files, as well as 63 TTF files and TTF-based EOT files.
+You can [view them here](https://twardoch.github.io/varfonts-ofl/GothoVF-Apache2/web-otf/index.html)

 4. The `web-ttf` folder has 63 TTF files and 63 TTF-based EOT, WOFF, WOFF2 and SVG files.
+You can [view them here](https://twardoch.github.io/varfonts-ofl/GothoVF-Apache2/web-ttf/index.html)

 ### License